worthingtonse/worthingtonse/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Qmail, a distributed email system that is quantum safe and uses digital currency.
+- 🔭 I’m currently working on DMS, a distributed email system that is quantum safe and uses digital currency.
 - 💬 Ask me about The Theory of Perfect Money...
 - 📫 How to reach me: CloudCoin@Protonmail.com